Josep Jordi Cambra, Chairman of the Reial Club de Tennis Barcelona – 1899

 Its age—it is now more than 120 years old—and its prestige in the world of tennis and in Catalan civil society.

 What is your main challenge?

 Remaining an oasis of health, wellness and sport for its members and contributing to social progress.

-Where is the Casa Asia located?
-Do you know why this location was chosen?
+Where is your company located?
+Do you know why the location was chosen?

 It has been in Pedralbes since 1954.
 The club moved here from Carrer Ganduxer because it needed the space to grow.